 David Thomas Cotter is an academic and musician, lecturing and performing on the international stage.

-He has lectured and performed in an eclectic array of venues around the world including the Cambridge Union (UK), Christmas Hall (Greece), Hammersmith Apollo (UK), Honda Arena (USA), Ice Hall (Finland), National Marine Aquarium (UK), Royal Albert Hall (UK), Royal Shakespeare Theatre (UK), Samsung Hall (USA), Santa Clara Church (Portugal), St Andrew's Church (Singapore), Tempodrom (Germany), YouTube Theater (USA), and Wembley Arena (UK).
+He has lectured and performed in an eclectic array of venues around the world including the Cambridge Union (UK), Christmas Hall (Greece), Hammersmith Apollo (UK), Honda Arena (USA), Ice Hall (Finland), National Marine Aquarium (UK), O2 Arena (UK), Royal Albert Hall (UK), Royal Shakespeare Theatre (UK), Samsung Hall (USA), Santa Clara Church (Portugal), St Andrew's Church (Singapore), Tempodrom (Germany), YouTube Theater (USA), and Wembley Arena (UK).
 A passion for ensemble performance has resulted in collaborations with cellists, choirs, clarinetists, composers, electronics, flautists, guitarists, guitar orchestras, harpists, percussionists, pianists, recorder players, singers, and violinists.
 He has shared the stage with notable artists such as Dame Emma Kirkby, Gonville & Caius Choir, and the Military Wives.
 He performs as one half of Duo Palatino, with mezzo-soprano Sophie Kidwell.

-He has lectured and performed in an eclectic array of venues around the world including the Cambridge Union (UK), Christmas Hall (Greece), Hammersmith Apollo (UK), Honda Arena (USA), Ice Hall (Finland), National Marine Aquarium (UK), Royal Albert Hall (UK), Royal Shakespeare Theatre (UK), Samsung Hall (USA), Santa Clara Church (Portugal), St Andrew's Church (Singapore), Tempodrom (Germany), YouTube Theater (USA), and Wembley Arena (UK).
+He has lectured and performed in an eclectic array of venues around the world including the Cambridge Union (UK), Christmas Hall (Greece), Hammersmith Apollo (UK), Honda Arena (USA), Ice Hall (Finland), National Marine Aquarium (UK), O2 Arena (UK), Royal Albert Hall (UK), Royal Shakespeare Theatre (UK), Samsung Hall (USA), Santa Clara Church (Portugal), St Andrew's Church (Singapore), Tempodrom (Germany), YouTube Theater (USA), and Wembley Arena (UK).
 A passion for ensemble performance has resulted in collaborations with cellists, choirs, clarinetists, composers, electronics, flautists, guitarists, guitar orchestras, harpists, percussionists, pianists, recorder players, singers, and violinists.
 He has shared the stage with notable artists such as Dame Emma Kirkby, Gonville & Caius Choir, and the Military Wives.
 He performs as one half of Duo Palatino, with mezzo-soprano Sophie Kidwell.

 Affiliations